As a vegetarian, I am always on the lookout for good falafel. I stumbled on this recipe for authentic falafel and had to try it out.

 When it comes to cooking falafel, I’ll show you three different methods.

-The first is deep-frying, which is the most common method used in restaurants, but it does use the most oil.
+The most common method used in restaurants but uses the most oil.

-In terms of oil, I’m using avocado oil as it’s a high heat oil and it’s my personal favorite oil to cook with, but you could use vegetable oil as well.
+I’m using avocado oil as it’s a high-heat oil, and it’s my favorite oil to cook with, but you could also use vegetable oil.

 Heat the oil on medium heat until the temperature reaches 350 degrees Fahrenheit.